letoram/arcan/src/tools/netproxy/README.md

 Milestone 2 - closer to useful (0.6.x)

 - [ ] Add to encode, remoting
+  - [ ] Modify shmif- server to "convert/wrap" shmifsrv\_client
+	- [ ] Modify shmif- server / shmif- cont to construct from in-process primitives
+	- [ ] Modify ARCAN\_CONNPATH so that it can take a remote URL
 - [ ] Cache process / directory for file operations
 - [ ] Compression Heuristics for binary transfers
 - [ ] Quad-tree for DPNG